eddyerburgh/notes/docs/distributed-systems/distributed-systems.md

 There are two main scaling techniques: vertical scaling and horizontal scaling.

-**Vertical scaling** (scaling up) involves adding more resources to a machine (i.e., adding more RAM or processing power).
+**Vertical scaling** (scaling up) involves adding more resources to a machine (i.e. adding more RAM or processing power).
 The downside to vertical scaling is that the price of hardware grows exponentially and quickly becomes prohibitive.

 **Horizontal scaling** (scaling out) involves increasing the number of nodes in a system (often these nodes use commodity hardware).